SerBro42/5-user-app/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Spring Boot Hibernate

+There was an important change made in the class user.ts, changing from 'id: number = 0;' to 'id!: number;'.
+The reason being, when sending a POST request, Spring Boot Hibernate doesn't interpet id=0 as null value, but as literally id=0.
+Consequently, the POST request is interpreted as a PUT request on a registry with id=0, which doesn't exist in the database, and a code 500 is returned from the server side.